MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 > "Mathieu championed the need for a more modern design system...
 The look and feel of the Mentor Collective platform (and the ability to scale it up) is a direct result of Mathieu's efforts."

-In essence, the design system wasn't just a toolkit—it was Mentor Collective's design voice, and I was privileged to be its architect.
+In essence, the design system wasn't just a toolkit—it was Mentor Collective's design voice, and I was privileged to be its main architect.